-It can be argued that the very people whose lives inspired the Day are being excluded, and lumped within the catch-all racism term, which covers all forms of racism.
-But then racism against Muslims and Jews are also separately highlighted.
+It can be argued that the very people whose lives inspired the Day are being excluded, and lumped within the catch-all ‘racism’ term, which covers all forms of racism.
+But then racism against Muslims and Jews are separately highlighted.

 TAOBQ, and some other African-led organisations, advocate that where separate forms of racial discriminations are to be highlighted, then for the sake of equivalence, Afriphobia should be included.
-We define Afriphobia (spelt with an “i”) as the prejudice or discrimination against; fear, hatred, or bigotry towards people of African heritage and things African.
+We define Afriphobia (spelt with an “i”) as the prejudice or discrimination against; bigotry, fear or hatred of people of African heritage and things African.

 A similar definition was adopted in the recently published IDPAD Coalition UK’s document entitled ‘Documenting Afriphobia, Institutional and Structural Racism’.

-Although it made its way into Labour Party’s Chakrabarti Inquiry report, hopefully it won’t be too long before mainstream anti-racism and left-leaning organisations start using Afriphobia within their discourse and publicity.
+Although it made its way into Labour Party’s Chakrabarti Inquiry report almost as an aside, hopefully it won’t be too long before mainstream anti-racism and left-leaning organisations start using Afriphobia within their discourse and publicity.

 In the meantime African-led organisations, Global Afrikan Congress and the Black Solidarity Committee (BSC) of the National Union of Rail, Maritime and Transport Workers (RMT), do not only use the Afriphobia terminology, but will also introduce 21 Days Against Racism to Britain this year.

-Another African-led group of politically left and trade union activists will be marking March 21 in a most appropriate manner with regards to focus and space – the focus of the event is the commemoration of the 60th anniversary of the Sharpeville Massacre, it takes place in Windrush Square, a pivotal space within the African British experience, and most importantly, it’s by a little-known stone monument marking the Sharpeville Massacre, which was dedicated in 1987.
+Another African-led group of politically left and trade union activists will be marking March 21 in a most appropriate manner with regards to focus and space.
+The focus of the event is the commemoration of the 60th anniversary of the Sharpeville Massacre – it takes place in Windrush Square, a pivotal space within the British African experience, and most importantly, it has a little-known stone monument marking the Sharpeville Massacre, which was dedicated by Lambeth Council in 1987.
 With South African speakers, dancers and singers on this commemoration bill, the African significance and the apartheid government and police’s racism will not be lost.